ThrottlingTroll/ThrottlingTroll/README.md

 ### To propagate from Egress to Ingress

-If your service internally makes HTTP requests and you want to automatically propagate `429 TooManyRequests` responses up to your service's clients, configure your ThrottlingTroll-enabled HttpClient with `PropagateToIngress` property to `true`:
+If your service internally makes HTTP requests and you want to automatically propagate `429 TooManyRequests` responses up to your service's clients, configure your ThrottlingTroll-enabled HttpClient with `PropagateToIngress` property set to `true`:

 ```
   "ThrottlingTrollEgress": {